Overview

 - Open-ended track: submit

-reasoning_traceandanswer; official metrics = Open-ended GT and Open-ended VA. - Open-ended scoring is organizer-side: a rubric-guided LLM-as-a-judge workflow assigns case-level scores and then averages them across the dataset.
+reasoning_traceandanswer; official metrics = Open-ended GT and Open-ended VA. - Open-ended scoring is organizer-side: a LLM-as-a-judge workflow assigns case-level scores and then averages them across the dataset.

 MCQ evaluation